ssailesh22/TelecomChurn/README.md

 In this project, I will analyse customer-level data of a leading telecom firm, build predictive models to identify customers at high risk of churn and identify the main indicators of churn.

 ## In this Repository
-This Repo contains an ipynb file that has the entire case study from EDA to building and valuating machine learning models
+This Repo contains an ipynb file that has the entire case study from EDA to building and evaluating machine learning models